smswithoutborders/SMSwithoutborders-BE/docs/models/broadcast.md

 # Broadcast Module

-The Broadcast module has a `publish` function which can broadcasts a message to a list of URLs defined in a whitelist file.
+The Broadcast module has a `publish` function which can broadcast a message to a list of URLs defined in a whitelist file.

 ## Functions